ericmdantas/aliv/README.md

---root, --ro                     set the root to a different folder, like "./src/my/deep/folder/" --watch, --w                     choose to watch for files change or not --static, --st                   choose what paths are going to be served
+--root, --ro                     set the root to a different folder, like "./src/my/deep/folder/" --watch, --w                     choose to watch for files change or not --static, --st                   choose what paths are going to be served --reloadDelay, --rd              time (in ms) to delay the browser refresh
 ```